PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-16 16:41:10
+Last updated: 2024-04-16 16:43:36
-Random Quote: I am afraid of panic.
-Turns out it's bad for business. - Miguel Angel Felix Gallardo
+Random Quote: You fight back with your spirit, little one.
+You stand up for yourself! - Devi Vishwakumar